Power of quantum measurement in simulating unphysical operations: Abstract

 \section{Abstract}

 The manipulation of quantum states through linear maps beyond quantum operations has many important applications in various areas of quantum information processing.
-Current methods simulate unphysical maps by sampling physical operations, but in a classical way.
-In this work, we show that using quantum measurement in place of classical sampling leads to lower simulation costs for general Hermitian-preserving maps.
-Remarkably, we establish the equality between the simulation cost and the well-known diamond norm, thus closing a previously known gap and assigning diamond norm a universal operational meaning as a map's simulability.
+Current methods simulate unphysical maps by sampling physical operations according to classically determined probability distributions.
+In this work, we show that using quantum measurement instead leads to lower simulation costs for general Hermitian-preserving maps.
+Remarkably, we establish the equality between the simulation cost and the well-known diamond norm, thus closing a previously known gap and assigning diamond norm a universal operational meaning for all Hermitian-preserving maps.
 We demonstrate our method in two applications closely related to error mitigation and quantum machine learning, where it exhibits a favorable scaling.
 These findings highlight the power of quantum measurement in simulating unphysical operations, in which quantum interference is believed to play a vital role.
 Our work paves the way for more efficient sampling techniques and has the potential to be extended to more quantum information processing scenarios.